 Like any mom of a child with eczema (or “ecze-mamas,” as I like to call us!), I’ve read my fair share about this seemingly widespread skin issue.
 I’ve recently been fascinated with the link between eczema and food allergies and learned a lot from this episode of the After On podcast with Dr. Kari Nadeau, one of the nation’s leading experts in adult and pediatric allergies (who is also a mother of five! #momboss).
 Dr. Nadeau spoke about the fundamentals of food allergies, and the new reasoning behind how they can be associated with eczema.
-Among many other important findings, her research suggests that preventing and/or treating eczema early in life could be one way to reduce a child’s chances of developing food allergies!
+Among many other important findings, her research suggests that preventing and/or treating eczema early in life could be one way to reduce a child’s chances of developing food allergies.
+In addition to the podcast, I’ve learned a lot from the blog posts from our friends at Lil Mixins, a company that makes products for early allergy introduction.

 —Sweta Doshi, Bubbsi founder

-Here are 7 things we learned about eczema and allergies while listening to the pod:
+Here are 7 things we have learned about eczema and allergies.

 1) Food allergies have grown at an exponential rate in both adults and infants.